What makes a winning Bennett Prospect Public Policy Prize entry? Michael Kenny, Director of the Bennett Institute, shares his thoughts.

-The main aim of the Bennett Prospect Prize is to showcase the thinking of some of our most able early career policy researchers’ ideas on some of the existential challenges of our turbulent times.
-The scale of the prize - £10,000 - reflects our commitment to bringing some of the most important findings and insights generated by rigorous research within different disciplines to the attention of a wide, policy-engaged audience.
+The main aim of the Bennett Prospect Public Policy Prize is to showcase the thinking of talented early career policy researchers, and to elicit their ideas about some of the biggest policy challenges of our times.
+The scale of the prize – £5,000 for the winner and £1,000 each for two runners-up – reflects our commitment to bringing some of the most important findings and insights generated by rigorous research within different disciplines to the attention of a wide, policy-engaged audience.

-What makes a particularly good entry to a competition like the Bennett Prospect Prize is a question we are often asked.
-Whilst there is no single formula we would offer in response, these are some reflections on the pieces we liked most from previous competition entries:
+What makes a strong entry to a competition like the Bennett Prospect Public Policy Prize is a question we are often asked.
+While there is no single formula, these are some reflections on the pieces that most impressed us from previous competition entries:

-- The best entries were written in a concise, clear and jargon-free fashion.
+- Write in a concise, clear and jargon-free fashion.
 The prize has been established to support the effective communication of ideas, concepts and evidence, so make sure that this is reflected in the manner of your writing.

 - Establish clearly at the outset what is the problem which you are exploring, and make sure that you convey how your own analysis brings a different insight or perspective on it.